 Take a healthy diet and be well hydrated.
-In addition to that, here are some tips you may follow:
+In addition to that, here are some body odor prevention tips you may follow:

-- Shower with antibacterial soap: Regular body wash, as part of adolescent hygiene, with antibacterial soap and washing parts like armpits, groin, and feet could remove sweat and body odor-causing bacterial growth.
+- Shower with antibacterial soap: Regular body wash, as part of adolescent hygiene, with antibacterial soap and washing parts like armpits, groin, and feet could remove sweat and cease body odor-causing bacterial growth.

 - Deodorants: Try applying a deodorant as it may cover or block the body odor, while antiperspirants dry up or prevent sweating.
 Antiperspirants containing aluminum zirconium and aluminum chloride are considered effective (8).
 Additionally, you may also try out perfume/cologne to block the odor from stinky armpits.

-- Cutting down certain foods: To gain control of sweating excessively, try limiting strong-flavored and strong-smelling foods such as garlic, fish, and spices may help reduce the body odor.
+- Cutting down certain foods: To gain control of sweating excessively, try limiting strong-flavored and strong-smelling foods such as garlic, fish, and spices may help reduce body odor.

 You may even try some home remedies for body odor in teens.